Synonym(s)

 Clinical featuresThis section has been translated automatically.

-Integument: Acute, chronically active, multiple or numerous, disseminated, sharply or also indistinctly circumscribed, 0.2-5.0 cm in size (rarely > 10.0 cm), disc-shaped, anular or gyrated, red also red-brown spots or plaques with a smooth but also crusty surface.
+Integument: Acute, chronically active, multiple or numerous, disseminated, sharply or blurredly defined, 0.2-5.0 cm (rarely > 10.0 cm), disc-shaped, anular or gyrated, red or red-brown spots or plaques with a smooth but also crusty surface.
+Blistering is possible.

-Characteristic are (temporarily persisting) hypopigmentation (more rarely also hyperpigmentation) after healing of the lesions.
+Characteristic are (temporarily persistent) hypopigmentation (more rarely also hyperpigmentation) after healing of the lesions.

 Extracutaneous manifestations:

-The clinical picture of drug-induced SCLE is identical, but mostly in the form of disseminated exanthema.
-The triggers are mainly hydrochlorothiazide, terbinafine, proton pump inhibitors.
+The clinical picture of drug-induced SCLE is identical, but usually occurs in the form of a disseminated exanthema.

 LaboratoryThis section has been translated automatically.